Kony-CSE/Kony_CameraModes/README.md

-To get started, first click the Download ZIP button to the right to download this tutorial's assets.
+The application showcases how to use the different camerea Modes in the Kony application.

-Camera
+Camera Modes
 ==================

 Application to showcase the Camera APIs